 The Progression From Data to Performance

 So now, dear reader, we have moved from the outrageous (an interview with Knowledge) to irreverent (suggesting that most of the members of the family to which Knowledge belongs are inputs, or ingredients).
-How far, you wonder, will he go, to offend everyone equally?
+How far, you wonder, will Stacy go, to offend everyone equally?
 OK, here goes.
 These are not two separate frameworks, but different viewers’ perspectives of a Performance Progression.
 Don’t worry: Ms. Knowledge’s place in the progression is secure, because she appears in both frameworks, and is essential in each.

 In fact, she is the linking pin between the two frameworks.
 When we arrange the two frameworks together, we can see how they support each other, and interact.
 Review the new progression below, and note that Knowledge is a higher-end player in the Taxonomy stream and the entry player in the Performance Progression stream.
 Note also a new assertion: That Wisdom and Competence are closely-related; perhaps they are even twins, with Wisdom the firstborn.

 Knowledge Management is an important part of every organization’s success.
 But the right selection of Knowledge requires application, needs reinforcement and rewards, and demands re-use (an oft-missed attribute).
 It seeks adaptation, and improves with each opportunity of use.
-Most-importantly, Knowledge is used not just for the sake of use, but for the increasingly improved outcome your organization seeks.
+Most-importantly, Knowledge is applied not just for the sake of use, but for the increasingly improved outcome your organization seeks.
 Everything you do in PM training, learning (often two different actions), certifications, decision-making and other support, that does not achieve organization success contributes to Ms. Knowledge’s frustrations.
 Not to mention the ongoing disappointment of the enterprise in this discipline we call Project Management.
-Here is another insight in the Intelligence Progression: The lower path moves from outside self to deeper inside.
+Here is another insight in the Performance Progression: The lower path moves from outside self to deeper inside.
 The upper path leads from inside to increasingly visible and outside.
 Want evidence?
 The arrowhead wraps around, and Performance is measured by… Data.

 Relevance to the IPMA Cause